 The members of the competition jury of 2022 were Hanna Länsivuori / Fennia, Anna Lauttamus-Kauppila / Finnish Patent and Registration Office, Julia Lohmann / Aalto University, Jamin Hu / Port 6, Petteri Lillberg / Demos Helsinki, Jesse Maula / Avidly and Joakim Karske / Design Forum Finland as the chairperson of the jury.

 Fennia Prize 22 is a part of Design Forum Finland Awards, which also includes Design Forum Finland’s other prizes, Kaj Franck Design Prize and Young Designer of the Year.
-DFF Awards exhibition is open for the public at Glasshouse Helsinki 5–28 May 2022.
+DFF Awards exhibition was on show at Glasshouse Helsinki 5–28 May 2022.

 Press images are downloadable here.